5 Crucial Documents You Need to Have

 - Beneficiary Designations: Many of your assets may be passed down to your family members and loved ones without being outlined in the will.
 Arranging beneficiary designations will make your last wishes completely clear and negate the possibility of your will being contested.
 All of your noted beneficiaries need to be over 21 years of age and mentally sound.
 If they aren’t, a court may intervene.

-To learn more about estate planning in New York, consult extensively with Antony M. Eminowicz, Esq.
+To learn more about estate planning in New York, consult extensively with Antony M. Eminowicz, PLLC.
 Doing so will ensure you’ve got all of the proper documents on file, so your estate is handled properly should your own mental incapacity be in issue and after your passing.